 In 2004 a parallel order for women was formed.
 It is the Tempel Byggare Orden.
 (That’s “Temple Builders Order.”)
 The newer order is based on the same principles as the older order.
 It also has the same general purpose.
 The two orders work closely.
 They also share some meetings in common.

-The Templars of Honor and Temperance no longer exists in the US.
+The THT no longer exists in the US.
 Perhaps because of the failure of Prohibition.
 But it remains successful in Scandinavia.
 This may be because of often strong temperance sentiment there.
 In some areas abstinence is the norm.